Archan6el/NSA-Codebreaker-2025-Writeup/Task1.md

 ### Solve:

-For this challenge, we are given an EXT2 image and need to find the SHA-1 hash of a suspicious artifact.
+For this task, we are given an EXT2 image and need to find the SHA-1 hash of a suspicious artifact.

-This challenge was pretty straight forward.
+This task was pretty straight forward.
 First, I unzipped the image and then mounted it at a directory I made on my system at `/mnt/task1`

 ```
 unzip image.ext2.zip